 8. Use visual content to increase social media engagement

-Increasingly, social media users—and consumers in general—are more engaged by visual content than written content.
+Increasingly, social media users—and consumers in general—are more engaged by visual content than written content, according to creative agencies.
 Incorporate images and videos into your social media posts, and you’ll increase social media engagement.

 This is especially true for millennials, who tend to prefer visual content over traditional, written content.
 Incorporate visual content to align with the preferences of your audience.